Skip to main content

 • If the connection is dropped, WebSocket reconnection handling must be implemented on the client side manually or with libraries.

-• Supports automatic reconnection by default.
-If the connection is interrupted, the client (using EventSource) will automatically attempt to reconnect.
+• Server-Sent Events (SSE):- Supports automatic reconnection by default.
+If the connection is interrupted, the client (using EventSource) will automatically attempt to reconnect. - Supports Last-Event-ID, allowing the client to resume from the last received event on reconnection.

 6. Security